 - Planning activities continue to be undertaken for the extension of River Street and the implementation of the Dubbo Transportation Strategy. - The Macquarie River Master Plan (North and South Precincts) was adopted in April 2023 following extensive community consultation. - Council continues to attract major regional and state events to the region across a number of sporting codes including the NSW Touch Football Junior State Carnival, State Athletics and Cricket carnivals. - Council partnered with Create NSW to deliver additional programs and exhibitions at the Western Plains Cultural Centre including exhibitions including the 2022 Archibald prize.

 Recreation and open space

-One master plan in progress: Delroy Parklands
+Master plans adopted: Macquarie River Master plan and Wellington Street Tree Master plan.
+One master plan in progress: Delroy Parklands camera

 Community services